-- Boss gives you bad reviews – This is a FACT.
+- Boss gives you bad reviews – This is a THOUGHT.
 A completed review is factual.
 Neutral.
 It’s what we think about the review that creates the problem.
-The bad review doesn’t make you feel bad.
-It’s what you THINK about getting the bad review is the problem.
+A review is a FACT.
+It doesn’t make you feel bad.
+But thinking it’s a BAD REVIEW – that’s a THOUGHT.
+It’s what you THINK about your completed review that’s the problem.

 - Financial compensation is less than industry standard – This is a FACT.
 There is an actual number that represents industry standard and a number that is the financial compensation.
 If it’s less than industry standard, everyone in the room would agree.
 It’s neutral.
 It’s your thoughts about your compensation that’s the problem for you.

-- You’re not as productive as you use to be – This is a FACT.
-There’s an objective way to look at productivity over time.
-It’s neutral.
-It’s what you think about this productivity that’s the problem.
+- You’re not as productive as you use to be – This is a THOUGHT.
+You completed tasks.
+You got specific things done.
+Those are the FACTS. they are neutral.
+But, productivity is a thought when it’s general like this.
+It’s what you think about the facts that makes you feel a certain way.
+You are the one who determines how productive you think you are.
+It’s your thought about what you accomplish that creates the problem.
 What do you make it mean?
 That you’re bored?
 That you’re wasting your valuable time?
 The thought creates your feeling.

 - You’ve been re-organized many times and the job isn’t the same anymore – This is a FACT.
 You can determine how many times you’ve been through a re-organization and the change in your job description.
 Again, this is a factual circumstance and not the reason you feel the way you feel.
 It’s neutral.
 It’s what you think about it that creates your feeling.
 Maybe you no longer respect the decision-makers?
 Maybe you resent that you’re doing three jobs instead of one?
 It’s your thoughts making you feel the way you feel.

-- You’ve been there a long time and aren’t growing any more.
-This is also a FACT.
-You can determine how many years they’ve been there and how much professional development is offered.
-It’s all neutral.
-But your thoughts and opinions aren’t neutral and that’s what’s creating your feelings.
+- You’ve been at your job too long – This is a THOUGHT.
+You can determine the number of years you’ve been there.
+That’s a fact; it’s neutral.
+But your thoughts and opinions about how long you’ve been there aren’t neutral and that’s what’s creating your feelings.
 Do you think you’ve been there TOO LONG?
 What does being there too long mean to you?
 What do you make it mean that you no longer get professional development opportunities at work?
 This is what makes you feel whatever it is you’re feeling about your job.

 The problem is always your thinking.